xriss/require.sh/readme.md

 This is intended to be used as a bit of boiler plate at the top of scripts to make sure that the rest of the script will have the required tools.
 So something like this will install require.sh and then install ffmpeg, exiftool and uvx.
-The rest of the script may then use these tools.
+If these tools are already available (IE not the first run or user has previously installed them) then the script will not do anything and be silent.
+The rest of the script can then use these tools and this should work across multiple distros and package managers.

 	# first install a require script that should work on multiple flavors of linux
 	if ! [[ -x "$(command -v require.sh)" ]] ; then